ygfalcon/Solsniper-zero/README.md

 ## Protobuf Generation

 Protocol buffer classes are generated with `grpcio-tools`.
+Ensure the package is installed (`pip install grpcio-tools`) before building or when regenerating the sources.
 If you modify `proto/event.proto`, run:

 ```bash
 python scripts/gen_proto.py